anand-tab/swapping-autoencoder-pytorch/README.md

 ## 💡 Project Description

-Our project build on the paper [Swapping Autoencoder for Deep Image Manipulation](https://arxiv.org/abs/2007.00653) by [Taesung Park](http://taesung.me/), [Jun-Yan Zhu](https://www.cs.cmu.edu/~junyanz/), [Oliver Wang](http://www.oliverwang.info/), [Jingwan Lu](https://research.adobe.com/person/jingwan-lu/), [Eli Shechtman](https://research.adobe.com/person/eli-shechtman/), [Alexei A. Efros](http://www.eecs.berkeley.edu/~efros/), [Richard Zhang](https://richzhang.github.io/).
+Our project builds on the paper [Swapping Autoencoder for Deep Image Manipulation](https://arxiv.org/abs/2007.00653) by [Taesung Park](http://taesung.me/), [Jun-Yan Zhu](https://www.cs.cmu.edu/~junyanz/), [Oliver Wang](http://www.oliverwang.info/), [Jingwan Lu](https://research.adobe.com/person/jingwan-lu/), [Eli Shechtman](https://research.adobe.com/person/eli-shechtman/), [Alexei A. Efros](http://www.eecs.berkeley.edu/~efros/), [Richard Zhang](https://richzhang.github.io/).
 Our goal with this project was to make it easier for artists to use it as a tool.
 In that effort, we have introduced 3 interfaces to interact with a pre-trained model and edit images.

 ## 📺 Preview